antoinebrl/antoinebrl.github.io/_posts/2021-11-14-active-learning.md

 ### Static dataset is the rule

 All publicly available datasets are inert.
-At the very moment they become public they get frozen.
-Not a single new sample or annotation will be added or modified.
-This is of course for good reasons: **having a static dataset ensures a fair comparison of methods and algorithms**.
+The second they become public, they
+freeze: no new sample or annotation will be added or modified.
+This happens for good a reason: **having a static dataset ensures a fair comparison of methods and algorithms**.
 It leads to a sharp separation between building the datasets and training a model.